 Okay, but fun facts aside...as you hear of or look up Mastermind groups to join, you need to be able to determine which one is right for you.
 AND the only way to do that is by figuring out exactly what you WANT and what your VALUES are.

 What are you hoping to achieve by joining a Mastermind group?

 Do you prefer large groups or small intimate ones?

 Are you looking for more collaboration, idea generating and/or problem-solving Mastermind meetings or would you prefer a Mastermind meeting in which you sit back and simply learn?

-Do you want a set curriculum or would you prefer the group to meet you exactly where you’re at?
+Do you want a set specific curriculum or would you rather learn from a more broad scope?